 Experience culture at ARTIEM: our values

 Off the back of these considerations, we concluded that the first thing to do was to share our values with our staff.
 The first of these is TRUST, which is what all relationships are built on and which gives us the feeling of being valued and respected in our work.
-From this trust stems a PASSION for the job, fulfilment, and as a result we start to emanate happiness in everything that we do.
+From this trust stems a PASSION for the job, fulfilment, and as a result, we start to emanate happiness in everything that we do.
 When we reach this point, it is also because we have taken decisions in our lives, defining our own future.
-This LEADERSHIP pushes us to set challenges, to advance, to develop personally and professionally, and to push ourselves outside our comfort zones.
+This LEADERSHIP pushes us to set challenges, advance, develop personally and professionally, and push ourselves outside our comfort zones.
 In sum, to GROW.
 And to move onwards and upwards, we must turn to INNOVATION.
 While all of this will certainly make us grow as people, it will not - alone - bring us true happiness.
 For this, we must seek to have a positive impact on our surroundings, creating prosperity and being INCLUSIVE to all.

 Then, for us as an organisation, we felt it was important that our FRESHPEOPLE© were able to develop professionally, enjoy autonomy and have a clear purpose.
 The happiness of our employees is important to us.
 We wanted to, as we discussed in a previous post, create the future and so we turned to Daniel H Pink’s book Drive to take a look at what really motivates people.
 According to his thesis, motivation comes about when people and organisations are aligned, focusing all processes and services on our guests.